 Wholesale VoIP services provide effective service and low-cost margins to small and medium sized businesses that need a carrier solution.

-Described as "The Likable Phone Company", VoIPo provides both residential and small business at affordable rates.
+VoIPo is a residential and business VoIP service provider that offers services within the United States.
+Described as "The Likable Phone Company", VoIPo provides quality VoIP solutions at affordable monthly rates.
 Their services allow you to make and receive virtually unlimited calls to the U.S. and Canada using your regular phones with their VoIP service.
 Their plans are fairly priced, and VoIPo believes that they can help you save up to 75% on your phone service when you make the switch.
 They also offer a 30 Day money back guarantee if you are not satisfied.

 Furthermore, VoIPo has plenty of extra perks with their phone solutions, including 40+ features, 60 international minutes per month, a free rollover line, and more.
 They are also a privately-owned, owner-managed debt-free company that believes in delivering top-notch customer service.